Grevillea rivularis: Distribution and habitat

-It primarily grows in moist, riparian areas where it receives 1,000–1,600 mm annual rainfall.
+It primarily grows in moist, riparian areas where it receives 1000-1600 mm annual rainfall.
 It grows on sandstone soils in open heath among other shrubs or in eucalypt woodland.
-Once believed to be confined only to the waters edge, a population of 11 mature individuals was found over 500 metres away from the water.
+Once believed to be confined only to the waters edge, a population of 11 mature individuals was found over 500 m away from the water.
 This may represent a rare establishment event, though it is more likely that it is a remnant of a much more widespread population which has now been reduced to waterside environments by too frequent bushfires.

 Associated species include other Proteaceae such as woolly tea tree (Leptospermum lanigerum), small-fruit hakea (Hakea microcarpa), Persoonia and Banksia, trees and shrubs such as coachwood (Ceratopetalum apetalum), black wattle (Callicoma serratifolia), scented paperbark (Melaleuca squarrosa) and common heath (Epacris impressa), Gleichenia ferns and numerous species of rushes and sedges.